 - avoiding repeated flexing and extending of the wrists

-- maintaining correct posture to prevent putting undue strain on the wrist and hands
+- maintaining correct posture to prevent putting undue strain on the wrists and hands

-- redesigning the workstation to reduce unnatural and awkward wrist positions
+- redesigning the workstation to reduce unnatural and taxing wrist positions

-- treating any underlying conditions, for example, establishing good glucose control to help prevent the complications of diabetes
+- treating any underlying conditions, for example, establishing good glucose management to help prevent the complications of diabetes

 Some people recommend hand movement exercises, including yoga, and massages, but research has not confirmed that these are effective.